8 Types of Owls in Florida

 8. Northern Saw-Whet Owl

-This is the last on our list of types of owls in Florida.
+This is the last owl on our list of Florida owl species.
 The Northern Saw-whet Owl is one of the smallest owl species in Florida.

 It can be found across the entire state but is most common in the northern and central parts.

-The owl’s small size, approximately 8 to 10 inches tall, makes it difficult to spot.
-Its colors are usually light brown with white spots on its head and chest.
+The owl’s small size—approximately 8 to 10 inches tall—makes it difficult to spot.
+Its color is usually light brown with white spots on its head and chest.

 This owl is also known for its distinctive call and loud whistles.
-They can often be seen perched on tree branches and hunting for rodents like mice and voles at night.
+At night, it can often be seen perched on tree branches, hunting for rodents like mice and voles.

 Leave a Reply